sandstreamdev/std/date/README.md

 ## Questions

-- How to convert Date object to ISO compliant date string?
+- How to convert Date object to ISO-compliant date string?

 # toMinutes